alainkaegi/pythonorama/development_tools/pycharm.md

 ### Importing Packages

-To import additional packages like `numpy`:
+To import an additional package like `numpy`:
 1. Open `PyCharm` > `Settings`.
-2. Click on the > next to the name of your project (e.g., `Project: algo`) to expand it.
+2. Click on the `>` next to the name of your project (e.g., `Project: algo`) to expand it.
 3. Click on `Project Interpreter`.
-4. Click on the + at the left side above the list of packages.
+4. Click on the `+` at the left side above the list of packages.
 5. Type the name of the package you want.
 6. Click on `Install Package` at the lower right.